ChaitLabUCL/HeadphoneCheck_Test/README.md

 This is just a demo.
 We don't save your data.

 ## Stimuli and task
-[Explain the task based on the paper methods]
+This task uses a 3AFC paradigm: two intervals of white noise, and a third interval that contains a Huggins' Pitch are played in a random order, and listeners have to detect which of the 3 noises contains the Huggins' Pitch.
+6 trials are presented and you will need to manually input the number of correct response required to pass the test using the experiment tree.
+We recommend a threshold of 6/6 as lower thresholds will result in a similar sensitivity but an increased portion of speaker users.

 ## How to use this
-Before diving into the JavaScript code, check out our Gorilla version of this task, which you can use directly if you are planning to host your experiment on Gorilla [add the link here]().
+Before diving into the JavaScript code, check out our Gorilla version of this task, which you can use directly if you are planning to host your experiment on [Gorilla](https://gorilla.sc/admin/experiment/22282/design?).

-*Explain the code structure*

 ### Alternative test: Anti-Phase headphone test
 In addition to the test based on detecting the Huggins pitch, you may also try another headphone screening test developed by McDermott Lab (MIT).